telip007/Portfolio/README.md

 ## Credits

-Huge shout to [John Sundell](https://twitter.com/johnsundell) who developed [Plot](https://github.com/JohnSundell/Plot) for his [blog](https://swiftbysundell.com) and open sourced it.
-Also a big thank you to [Vapor](https://github.com/vapor/vapor), which makes it super easy to write server side code in swift for people like me who just love swift and would like to use it everywhere they can 😄.
+Huge shout to [John Sundell](https://twitter.com/johnsundell) who developed [Plot](https://github.com/JohnSundell/Plot) for his [blog](https://swiftbysundell.com) and open-sourced it.
+Also, a big thank you to [Vapor](https://github.com/vapor/vapor), which makes it super easy to write server-side code in swift for people like me who just love swift and would like to use it everywhere they can 😄.